This post contains affiliate links. Please read our disclosure here.

 This is crucial for obvious reasons.
 If kids aren’t hungry at mealtimes, they are way less likely to eat at all, much less to try new foods.
 In order to improve the chances of a happy, productive mealtime, try to cut your kids off from snacking at least a couple of hours before any meal.
 I find that if I make sure the kids have some protein with their afternoon snack, like a cheese stick or hard-boiled egg, they are more likely to be able to make it to dinnertime without complaining and feeling hungry early.

 The speech therapist in me cannot ignore the social aspect of eating.
 A mealtime is a social event in every culture I know of.
 Preserving the social interaction part of eating encourages kids to participate actively in meals.
 At our house, we all sit together (well, whoever isn’t at a practice sits together!) and we go around asking and telling about what happened during the day.Establish your own mealtime social routines to make it a time that your child looks forward to.Click To Tweet

 Eating together is also important because kids learn by example.
 Watching older siblings and parents eat goes a long way toward encouraging positive imitation.
 This can work in the reverse too.
-If an older child knows his younger sibling is watching, he may feel some responsibility to be a good role model, especially if you point out that he is a good model of eating behavior.
+If an older child knows his younger sibling is watching, he may feel some responsibility to be a good role model, especially if you point out that little eyes are watching.